Support from FASE's Education Technology Office

 What is an administered (paper-based) assessment?
 Administered assessments are paper-based.
 They are uploaded in PDF format to Crowdmark where a QR code is added on each page.
 The assessments are then printed for distribution.
 After students complete them, they are collected, scanned, and uploaded back into Crowdmark for grading.

-Have you arrange scanning for your Crowdmark paper-based Assessments?
+Have you arranged scanning for your Crowdmark paper-based Assessments?

 For the Administered Assessment workflow, you organize your own scanning (which requires access to printing and scanning equipment).